kilfour/QuickFuzzr/reference.md

 **Exceptions:**
 - `ArgumentNullException`: When the provided key is null.
 ### Constant
-This fuzzr wraps the value provided of type `T` in a `FuzzrOf<T>`.
+This Fuzzr wraps the value provided of type `T` in a `FuzzrOf<T>`.
-It is most useful in combination with others and is often used to inject constants into combined fuzzrs.
+It is most useful in combination with others and is often used to inject constants into combined Fuzzrs.

 **Signature:**
 ```csharp